keu/docs/astro/log-in-to-astro.md

 ### Why do I see the error “User is not assigned to this application” when I log in through SSO?

 This error indicates that your Organization has not assigned you to Astro through your IdP.
-Contact your administrator to be added either through your IdP or through an Astro invite.
+Contact your administrator to be added through your IdP.